awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/privatelink.md

 ## Introduction<a name="introduction"></a>

- As an AWS Marketplace vendor, you can provide AWS customers access to your service through an Amazon VPC endpoint\.
+ As an AWS Marketplace seller, you can provide AWS customers access to your service through an Amazon VPC endpoint\.
 This approach provides customers with access to your service across the Amazon network using [AWS PrivateLink](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html#what-is-privatelink) technology\.
 If you use AWS Marketplace to create and deliver this offering, your customer will be able to discover your service in AWS Marketplace\.
 Your customer will also find your product in the list of available services for creating a VPC endpoint\.

  ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/marketplace/latest/userguide/images/private-endpoint-diagram.png)